 In your marketing, tell stories about what you WOULD do there as a wedding planner/photographer/vendor.

 Now that you've gotten crystal clear, all that's left to do is spread your message far and wide and wait for your ideal clients to find you and book you.
-In your marketing, tell stories about what you would do there as a wedding planner, photographer, or other vendor.
+In your marketing, tell stories about what you would do there as a wedding planner, photographer, or another vendor.

 Not quite sure how to effectively use stories in your marketing?
 Make sure to listen to this podcast episode!

 For example, using a stock image of a beach, talk about how you recommend your customers book venues that have access to a private area of beach instead of in front for the whole resort to see.
 You have the inside scoop, of course (that's why you did the research first!).
 Another example?
 Share stock images of food and talk about how you help your couples choose a wedding menu.
-Seriously, the sky's the limit and if you don't have real weddings to talk about (yet!), that doesn't mean you can't share what you DO know.
+Seriously, the sky's the limit, and if you don't have real weddings to talk about (yet!), that doesn't mean you can't share what you DO know.

 How to Book More Destination Wedding Couples (+ Become the “Go To” Destination Wedding Planner)